zaldre/blog/content/posts/esoaks.md

 ### SecretStores - Where the objects are referenced ###

 External Secrets Operator supports two main types of "secret stores".
-A SecretStore/ClusterSecret store is a reference to your vault of choice within Kubernetes and acts as a logical permissions boundary for the secrets to be ingested.
+A SecretStore/ClusterSecretStore is a reference to your vault of choice within Kubernetes and acts as a logical permissions boundary for the secrets to be ingested.

 - **SecretStore**: This is a namespaced resource.
 Secrets retrieved via a `SecretStore` are only available inside the same namespace the store is defined in.
 - **ClusterSecretStore**: This is a cluster-scoped resource.
 Secrets from a `ClusterSecretStore` can be referenced by `ExternalSecrets` objects in any namespace, not just one.